LairdCP/UwTerminalX/README.md

 ## Help and contributing

-There are various instructions and help pages available on the [wiki site](https://github.com/LairdCP/UwTerminalX/wiki/), due to problems with the service the UwTerminalX mailing list is currently unavailable.
+There are various instructions and help pages available on the [wiki site](https://github.com/LairdCP/UwTerminalX/wiki/).

 Laird encourages people to branch/fork UwTerminalX to modify the code and accepts pull requests to merge these changes back into the main repository.

+## Mailing list/discussion

+There is a mailing list available for dicussion about UwTerminalX which is available on https://groups.io/g/UwTerminalX

 ## Speed/Throughput testing